TambourineDev/frontend_test/README.md

 Hi!

-This is a small test to check some tech skills and knowledge you require to have in order to be part of tambourine!
+This is a small project to check some code skills and web knowledge you require to have in order to be part of our team!
 Hopefully it shouldn't take longer than 5 hours.

 Good luck! :)